manuelahoyos/D3_Challenge/README.md

 # D3 Challenge

-Assignment in which risk factors are compared to demographics for all states, and the correlations are visualized using JavaScript and D3.
+## Overview:
+The correlation between lack of healthcare, smoking status, and obesity was compared to poverty, age and household income.
+The data was obtained from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System and the results were visualized using D3.

+## Dataset:

+## Workflow:

+## Observations: